mailchimp/content-style-guide/08-writing-technical-content.html.md

 #### Capitalization

-Capitalize proper names of MailChimp products, features, pages, tools, and team names when directly mentioned.
+Capitalize proper names of Mailchimp products, features, pages, tools, and team names when directly mentioned.
 In step-by-step instructions, capitalize and italicize navigation and button labels as they appear in the app.

-- MailChimp, Mandrill
+- Mailchimp, Mandrill
 - Campaigns page, Lists page
 - Compliance Team, Billing Team
 - Navigate to the *Automation* page.